laacz/advent-of-code/2024/readme.md

 This year hard problems start on day 12.
 Floodfill was an obvious one.
 Calculating perimeter was easy as well - just increment when you see an outside.

 Counting edges was as simple as counting corners.
 Just take a look at 2x2 squares.
 If an odd number, it's a corner.
 There was an edge case I spent a lot of time on.
 It's when the 2x2 catches two corners of the same letter.

 In the following example there are four plots.
 This threw me off for a while.

 ```
 AB
 BA
 ```

+A bit later optimized so it does not look at the whole map for each corner detection.